lpieri/Meep/README.md

 ## Description

-Meep is a little blue monster, he lives in a universe where all monsters are blue, but Meep is not a monster like the others...
+Meep is a little blue ghost, he lives in a universe where all ghost are blue, but Meep is not a ghost like the others...

-Meep is a transgender monster...
-She dreams of becoming a pink monster in the other universe.
+Meep is a transgender ghost...
+She dreams of becoming a pink ghost in the other universe.

 ## Swift Student Challenge Result